Cut and Paste Files & Folders in Mac OS X

 Remember, you must have a file selected for the cut & paste to work.

 If you just hit Command+V you will only move a copy of the files into the new location, as in a true copy and paste, rather than a cut and paste function.
 Notice holding down the Option key also changes the menu text to show “Move Items Here” to further signify the difference.

 This is a feature many Windows converts have been wanting for a long time.
 Prior to this, users would drag and drop items into their new locations to move them, or use the command line mv tool.
 Those methods still work too though, obviously, but the cut and paste methodology is a very welcome addition.

-This works the same within OS X Mountain Lion as well, and will likely continue as a feature in the future versions of the OS X desktop as well.
+This works the same within OS X Mountain Lion and OS X Mavericks, as well, and will likely continue as a feature in the future versions of the OS X desktop as well.